ZaMalik123/Generative-Networks/README.md

 ```

 ## Experiments
 All experiments are intended to be run through the command line.
 I recommend using Google Colab to run this code.
+Change solver to w1 to recreate W1-FE experiments.

 ### 2D/OT (exp_2d)